harishbsrinivas/AWSSAA-C02/README.md

 * When you replicate the contents of one bucket to another, you can actually change the ownership of the content if you want.
 You can also change the storage tier of the new bucket with the replicated content.
 * When files are deleted in the original bucket (via a delete marker as versioning prevents true deletions), those deletes are not replicated.

+Versioning needs to be enabled on both source and destination buckets.

+## S3 Transfer acceleration
+Optimizes uploads to S3 by uploading to an edge location rather than to upload to S3 bucket directly. this allows leveraging of Amazons backbone network to speed up the transfers.

+A S3 transfer acceleration tool allows to check the acceleration across regions

+can use bucketname.s3.accelrate.s3amazonaws.com to access the accelerated bucket.
+For dual stack (ipv4/ipv6) can use bucketname.s3-accelerate.dualstack.amazonaws.com

 ## S3 Event Notifications
 The Amazon S3 notification feature enables you to receive and send notifications when certain events happen in your bucket.
 To enable notifications, you must first configure the events you want Amazon S3 to publish (new object added, old object deleted, etc.) and the destinations where you want Amazon S3 to send the event notifications.
 Amazon S3 supports the following destinations where it can publish events: